How Pelvic Physical Therapy Can Help Improve Sexual Function After Surgery

 The exclusively patented Intimate Rose pelvic wand, covered in smooth medical grade silicone, may be inserted vaginally or rectally.
 The wand was designed with a specific shape that allows the ability to easily reach superficial as well as deep muscles in the pelvic floor and gives you the ability to apply pressure directly to the trigger points.

 It is also available with a vibrating feature that includes ten different speeds of vibration, which help to improve circulation and relaxation in the pelvic floor muscles.

 This tool can be a great addition to pelvic physical therapy and can help to provide pain relief in the comfort of your home following surgery.

-To learn more about pelvic floor wands visit: https://www.intimaterose.com/blogs/kegel-exercise/guide-to-pelvic-floor-release
+To learn more about our unique and patented pelvic floor wands visit: https://www.intimaterose.com/blogs/kegel-exercise/guide-to-pelvic-floor-release

 Vaginal Balms can be use to help promote healing in the vulvar tissue after surgery.
 Following pelvic or abdominal surgery or radiation the skin in the vulvar region and area surrounding the vagina can become irritated or dry.

 A moisturizing balm such as Intimate Rose’s Enchanted Rose feminine balm can be applied to the area just as you would use chapstick to help heal dry or irritated skin on the lips and mouth.

 The balm can be applied as often as you need and is made of organic ingredients by a pharmacy team.